DOI-USGS/loadflexBatch/blog.md

 Input parameters and directory setup
 ------------------------------------

-Open the main script, `batch.R`.
+Open the main script, `batch.R`, by clicking on it in the 'Files' pane in the lower right of your RStudio window.
 There are some basic instructions at the top.
 Below that are the user inputs, set up for the included example data.
 The user supplies information about input/output folder names and locations, constituents, load units, and load rate units.
 The constituent names need to match the names of the input subfolders that contain the input data (paired water quality and discharge measurements).
 The discharge folder, containing the discharge measurements used to make the load predictions, works the same way. `siteInfo` is a .csv file (inside `inputFolder`) that contains metadata for water quality and discharge sites.
 Look at the example file (`three_ANA_sites/siteInfo.csv`) for reference:

     ##   matching.site   site.id site.name lat lon basin.area constituent   units
     ## 1     RONC02800 RONC02800      Ronc   1   1        100         NO3 mg L^-1